-From brunch nuptials to weekday weddings, every wedding should feel like a one-of-a-kind experience for the nearlyweds.
+From brunch nuptials to weekday weddings, every wedding should feel like a one-of-a-kind experience for the newlyweds.
 Yet, while the timing of the event may vary, the average celebration follows a traditional wedding day timeline to maintain the flow throughout the day.
 Your wedding vendors can help you understand the wedding day timeline and how you may adjust it to suit your preferences.

 You can’t show up to the ceremony in your pajamas, so naturally, you and your wedding party need time to get ready!
 Make sure there is enough time for hair, makeup, dressing, and accessorizing for everybody involved.
-Consider booking a trial session with your wedding beauty team to determine how mich time you’ll need.
+Consider booking a trial session with your wedding beauty team to determine how much time you’ll need.

 How early you start getting ready depends on your ceremony start time and the number of people in your wedding party.
 Smaller groups won’t need as much time, although it’s best to factor in additional time to eat lunch, split a carafe of mimosas, and take all the selfies!

 While the first look is a newer trend, it has become a popular addition to the wedding day timeline.
 Rather than seeing each other for the first time at the ceremony, the first look provides Wilmington newlyweds an opportunity to take in a private moment together beforehand.
 It’s generally recommended for couples who feel anxious, as it’s known to ease nerves in advance of the ceremony.